mfajri11/go-family-catering/config/config.md

 ## Config variables

-The Listing.2 show all possible configurable value that can be written through `./config/config.development.yaml`  also  please notice in this markdown I use format `<outerKey>.<key>` for easier identification while they are actually written as shown at Listing.1.
+The Listing.2 show all possible configurable value that can be written through `./config/config.development.yaml`  also  please notice at this markdown I use format `<outerKey>.<key>` for easier identification while they are actually written as shown at Listing.1.

 Listing.1